-Eric A. Rose, M.D. was elected Chairman of the Board of SIGA in January 25, 2007.
-On March 1, 2007, Dr. Rose became the Company's Chief Executive Officer after taking a leave from his position as Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital, a position he has held since August 1994.
-Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA during April-June, 2001.
+Eric A. Rose, M.D. was elected Chairman of the Board of Directors on January 25, 2007 and on March 1, 2007, became the Company's Chief Executive Officer.
+Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA during April-June 2001.
+In April, 2008, Dr. Rose assumed the chairmanship of the Department of Health Policy at Mount Sinai School of Medicine.
+From 1994 through 2007, Dr. Rose served as Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital.
 Dr. Rose is a past President of the International Society for Heart and Lung Transplantation.
-Dr. Rose was recently appointed as Morris & Rose Milstein Professor of Surgery at Columbia University's College of Physicians and Surgeons' Department of Surgery.
-Dr. Rose is a director of Nephros, Inc., Abiomed, Inc. and Keryx Biopharmaceuticals, Inc. Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
+Dr. Rose is a director of Abiomed, Inc. and Keryx Biopharmaceuticals, Inc. Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
 In addition to his roles at SIGA, Dr. Rose holds a position of Executive Vice President - Life Sciences at MacAndrews & Forbes Holdings Inc., a SIGA shareholder.

-Thomas N. Konatich has served as Vice President, Chief Financial Officer and Treasurer since April 1, 1998.
+Thomas N. Konatich served as Vice President, Chief Financial Officer and Treasurer from April 1, 1998 through January 31, 2009.
 He was named Secretary of SIGA on June 29, 2001.
 During the periods from October 5, 2001 until July 2, 2004 and May 1, 2006 until February 28, 2007, Mr. Konatich was our Acting Chief Executive Officer.
 From November 1996 through March 1998, Mr. Konatich served as Chief Financial Officer and a director of Innapharma, Inc., a privately held pharmaceutical development company.
 From 1993 through November 1996, Mr. Konatich served as Vice President and Chief Financial Officer of Seragen, Inc., a publicly traded biopharmaceutical development company.
 Mr. Konatich has an MBA from the Columbia Graduate School of Business.